novusratoon/react_calculator/README.md

 # ReactCalculator

 It is simple implementation of calculator in React.

-To run the project
+To build the project
 # npm run build

+To run on localhost
 # npm run start

-The Project will open at the beginning
+At the beginning the Project will open at
 # http://localhost:8080/